First Progress Platinum Elite MasterCard® Secured Credit Card: No minimum credit score required

 - Financial information like annual income and monthly mortgage or rent

-- The amount you will pay for the initial security deposit.
+- Amount you will pay for the initial security deposit

 What credit score do I need?

-Like many other secured cards, you do not need a credit history to apply.
+Like many other secured cards, you don’t need a credit history to apply.
 If you have a credit score of at least 300 and the income to support owning the card, you should have no problem getting approved.

 What do customers say about the First Progress Platinum Elite MasterCard® Secured Credit Card?

-Satisfied customers claim that the card is doing a perfect job and that their credit score improved within few months of responsible payment activity.
+Satisfied customers claim that their credit score improved within a few months of responsible payment activity.
 Those who weren’t happy with the card complained of poor customer service and hidden costs.
 To avoid this, make sure you read the fine print in your card’s agreement.